 Regional air travel continues to increase.
 Enplanements were over 80 percent of 2019 levels in November and December of 2021.
-After a small dip during the winter, enplanements were back to about 90 percent of 2019 levels in April and May.
-Enplanements at DCA were actually higher than 2019 levels in both April and May of 2022.
+After a small dip during the winter months, enplanements were back to greater than 90 percent of 2019 levels in April through July.
+Enplanements at DCA were actually higher than 2019 levels in every month since April 2022.